sgibson91/binderhub-deploy/README.md

   "azure": {
     "subscription": "",  # Azure subscription name
     "res_grp_name": "",  # Azure Resource Group name
-    "location": "",      # Azure Data Centre location "node_count": 1,     # Number of nodes to deploy.
-1 is the limit of a Free Trial subscription, 3 is preferrable.
+    "location": "",      # Azure Data Centre region "node_count": 1,     # Number of nodes to deploy.
+3 is preferrable for a stable cluster, but may be liable to caps.
     "vm_size": ""        # Azure virtual machine type to deploy
   },
   "binderhub": {